nathan-b/TolkienEssays/tom.md

 The character of Tom Bombadil first appeared in the Oxford Magazine as the eponymous hero of the poem _The Adventures of Tom Bombadil_.
 The poem is a lighthearted tale of merry Tom who goes wandering about his domain, cheerfully indifferent to the attempts of various malefactors to capture him.
 Old Man Willow and the Barrow-wight are among his antagonists.

 (It originally surprised me to find that such a creepy, dark creature as the Barrow-wight would have its origins in an otherwise light and cheerful tale such as _The Adventures of Tom Bombadil_.
 But it certainly does show up there, and is one example out of many of Tolkien taking elements from elsewhere and inserting them into the Legendarium whether they properly "fit" or not.
-This may sound like a criticism, but it's merely an observation, and I believe it's relevant because Tom himself is another example of this outside character insertion, and keeping this fact in mind will help our understanding of the character.)
+This may sound like a criticism, but it's merely an observation.
+I believe it's relevant because Tom himself is another example of outside character insertion, and keeping this fact in mind will help our understanding of the character.)

 Though the original story could take place anywhere, Tolkien published a sequel several decades later which definitively takes place in Middle-earth, entitled _Bombadil Goes Boating_.
-Although this second poem was written after the publication of both _The Hobbit_ and _The Lord of the Rings_, the first poem predates the publication of _The Hobbit_ by several years.
+Although this second poem was written after the publication of both _The Hobbit_ and _The Lord of the Rings_, the first poem predates the publication of _The Hobbit_ by a few years.

 The origins of Tom stretch even further back than the publication of the original poem in 1934, however.
 As Humphery Carpenter recounts in his biography of Tolkien: